 Location: Bodestraße 1-3, 10178 Berlin

-The Alte Nationalgalerie is set in a beautiful building designed like a Roman temple and houses one of the most important collections of 19th century paintings in Germany.
-The collection includes masterpieces by German artists Caspar David Friedrich and Adolph Menzel, as well as French impressionists Edouard Manet and Claude Monet, not to mention Auguste Renoir and sculptor Auguste Rodin.
+The collection includes masterpieces by German artists Caspar David Friedrich and Adolph Menzel, as well as French impressionists Edouard Manet, Claude Monet, and Auguste Renoir.
+The list of artists are endless.
 Definitely one of Berlin’s highlights and deserves the top spot on any art guide to Berlin.

 Pergamonmuseum